jonathanulco/laurakalbag-dot-com/content/posts/zootool-the-best-tool-for-storing-inspiration/zootool-the-best-tool-for-storing-inspiration.md

 {{< figured >}}
   {{< link href="/wp-content/uploads/2010/06/Screen-shot-2010-06-10-at-21.08.18.png" >}}
-  	{{< imgsrcset command="Resize" class="wp-image-20" title="my Zootool Zoo in Fluid app with the MobileMe Olive theme" original="/wp-content/uploads/2010/06/Screen-shot-2010-06-10-at-21.08.18-960x584.png" alt="my Zootool Zoo in Fluid app with the MobileMe Olive theme" >}}
+  	{{< imgsrcset class="wp-image-20" title="my Zootool Zoo in Fluid app with the MobileMe Olive theme" original="/wp-content/uploads/2010/06/Screen-shot-2010-06-10-at-21.08.18-960x584.png" alt="my Zootool Zoo in Fluid app with the MobileMe Olive theme" >}}
   {{< /link >}}
 {{< /figured >}}These are just a few of the numerous tools available that you can use with Zootool, and all for free.
 In case you couldn’t guess by the gushingness of this post, I really *really* thoroughly recommend it to anybody wanting to keep a collection of inspirational images.